-Music Technology covers all aspects of creative studio work including stereo ambient recording, multi-track recording, electro-acoustic music, arranging, studio engineering, producing and composition for film.
-The aim of the department is to foster creativity and skill in the use of the latest technology and to equip pupils with up-to-date knowledge for their future work in the studio-music environment.
-Music Technology is taught at AS and A2 Level following the Edexcel syllabus and pupils are encouraged to work well beyond the briefs and limits set by the board.
-Lower down the school special courses involving the use of technology are taught.
-All students have access to the computer rooms throughout the day for their individual work.
+The subject is taught at AS and A Level following the Edexcel syllabus and students are encouraged to work well beyond the briefs and limits set by the board.
+Special courses involving the use of technology are taught lower down the School, and all students have access to the computer rooms throughout the day for their individual work.